joffreybesos/d2r-mapview/SERVER.md

 It will take some time to build, but will run the map server at the end.
 Then you should be able to use the mapserver like normal on `localhost:3002`

+Note: This performance method isn't really supported.
+It may take up too much memory, some people have had success with it.

 ## Shutting down

 You can either go to Docker Desktop, select the running container and click the stop button.